Lattice-distortion couplings in antiferroelectric perovskite $\rm AgNbO_3$ and comparison with $\rm PbZrO_3$: Introduction

 The exact structure and the AFE nature of ANO are currently subjects of ongoing discussion.
 In fact, controversies exist regarding its complex series of phase transitions \cite{RN314, RN348, RN310, RN352, RN356, RN324}.
 According to the X-ray and neutron diffraction reported by Sciau {\it et al.} \cite{RN352}, the phase sequence of ANO from high-temperature to low-temperature is: cubic $C$ phase ($Pm\bar{3}m$, above $852$ K), tetragonal $T$ phase ($P4/mbm$, $660 \sim 852$ K), orthorhombic $O$ phase ($Cmcm$, $626 \sim 660$ K), and orthorhombic $M$ phase ($Pbcm$, below $626$ K).
 Although dielectric measurements suggested that there may be several different $M$ phases \cite{RN314, RN348, RN319}, Sciau's results showed that the average structures of all these possible low-temperature $M$ phases share the same $Pbcm$ space group \cite{RN352}.
 The $Pbcm$ structure is centrosymmetric, in line with its AFE property.
 However, it was also noted that ANO exhibits a weak remanence on the polarization hysteresis loops \cite{RN357, RN319}.
 This phenomenon may be caused by various reasons, such as cation disordering, polar clusters, or defects \cite{RN356, RN327, RN319}.
 A previous structural study also suggested that a polar $Pmc2_1$ structure might be the low-temperature phase of ANO \cite{RN325}, but the subsequent density functional theory (DFT) calculations have shown that this $Pmc2_1$ structure is not stable \cite{RN445}.
-Instead, the $Pbcm$ phase remains the lowest energy phase in literature and is free of any dynamical instability \cite{RN445}.
+Instead, the $Pbcm$ phase remains the lowest energy phase in literature and is free of any dynamical instability, including under negative pressure \cite{RN445}, indicating that it is the most probable antiferroelectric phase of ANO.

 The emergence of a $Pbcm$ phase is rather uncommon in perovskite oxides \cite{Howard08,Amisi23}.
 The most common structure for perovskites with small tolerance factors ($t < 1$) is $Pnma$ \cite{RN598}, a phase which is favored by a trilinear coupling between cation antipolar motions and in-phase and antiphase oxygen octahedra rotations \cite{RN44}.
 Then, among antiferroelectrics, the phase that attracted the most attention is $Pbam$, as seen in, e.g., the prototypical antiferroelectric $\rm PbZrO_3$ (PZO), where it is stabilized by a trilinear coupling between cation displacements, oxygen octahedra rotations and their modulations \cite{Iniguez2014, Hlinka2014,amisi2021ab, ShapovalovandStengel}.
 In ANO, however, the stabilization mechanism of the $Pbcm$ antiferroelectric state has not been fully clarified.